cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 - AI building production was unlimited when having multiple enemies.
 Now it calculates the average buildings of all enemies and use this as baseline
 - AI made too many engineers.
 Now there is a limit in the .ini file
 - AIAttackFirstTime (in the .ini), now it works!
-- MCV find-good-deploy-spot search area is increased so AI's MCV's don't get stuck
+- MCV are a lot smarter now.
+Find-good-deploy-spot search area is greatly increased so when they leave the war factory, they go straight to the point.
+They dont get stuck anymore
 - GAP selling loop for the AI is fixed
 - Fixed the recalculation of certain building limits when AI steals technology
-- We bring back the way MCV was deployed.
+- We bring back the way MCV is deployed.
 AI don't like it to be too close near the tiberium (Bases are more compacted, more stuck units, less effective bases defenses, etc)
 - Added a fix on RA Immersive Heli's mod

 ---